London Road regeneration

 Site J, New England Quarter

 This important mixed use development to the north east of Brighton Station is currently under construction and will complete the pedestrian route that will link the rear entrance to the station with London Road, the Level and beyond.

 The development will also provide new housing, a pedestrian plaza, shops and (eventually) a new hotel and office block.

 Former Co-op department store

 Planning permission was granted in 2012 to Watkins Jones for the redevelopment of the former Co-op department store on London Road.
-The redevelopment of the building will preserve the façade of the original 1930s department store and provide 351 units of student accommodation above three ground floor retail units, with a residential block behind.
-Construction work is well underway at the time of writing (December 2013).
+The redevelopment of the building will preserve the façade of the original 1930s department store and provide 351 units of student accommodation above 3 ground floor retail units, with a residential block behind.

 City College, Pelham Street